jvde-github/AIS-catcher/README.md

 ```console
 AIS-catcher -t txt raspberrypi 5011
 ```
+or use the `tcp_listener` keyword in the JSON configuration.

 ### New Android version
 The Android version of AIS-catcher has been recently overhauled and can be found [here](https://github.com/jvde-github/AIS-catcher-for-Android).